 Your donation saves lives!

 Millions of Syrians have been affected by the civil war in their country and are in dire need of humanitarian aid.
 Their homes, their loved ones, and their future have been taken away from them.
-During the winter months, refugees and displaced families have to deal with even harsher living conditions.

 Through its long-standing partners in the region, Malteser International has been providing emergency relief in Syria, Turkey and Lebanon since July of 2012.
 We have distributed emergency kits, food packages, baby food and supplies, hygiene products, ovens, blankets and winter clothing to nearly 40,000 people.
 We also support our partners in providing health care in mobile clinics, refugee camps, and a field hospital, treating hundreds of sick and wounded Syrians every day.